tiiiecherle/osx_install_config/README.md

 All `.txt` files contain information, manuals and comments.

-The files are numbered and ment to be used in this order because some scripts or manuals need tools or other stuff from one or more steps before.
+The files are numbered and ment to be used in this order because some scripts or manuals depend on other ones ment to be run before.

 And yes, it is intentional that all the content of the files is written in small letters for easier maintenance.

 Before you delete everything on your drive and start a clean macOS install be sure you have at least one working backup of all relevant files.

-I do so with [my backup script ](#7---backup-and-restore-script).
+I do so with [my backup script ](#7-backup-and-restore-script) and additionally I do a time machine backup just in case.

 0	Bootable usb device